“Without big data analytics, companies are blind and deaf, wandering out onto the Web like deer on a freeway.”

 At the end of the day, you want to know where your business stands relative to the players that really matter.
 Essentially, where are you in the race?
-Benchmarking with competitive intelligence tools allows you to identify market leaders and industry trends to determine what ideal performance should look like.
+Benchmarking with competitive analysis tools allows you to identify market leaders and industry trends to determine what ideal performance should look like.
 For example, if you’re seeing a 70% bounce rate on your site and the average among your top 3 competitors is 60%, you should probably consider enhancing your site’s usability, layout, and/or minimizing page load time.

 2. What are my competitors doing to succeed?

 Emulation is not always the ideal strategic approach – you don’t want to just copy your competition and hope for the best.
 However, it is beneficial to stay abreast of the strategic changes (in real time) that have been successful for your competitors so you can identify gaps in your own strategy.
 For example, if your competitor is investing heavily in mobile and seeing great referring results, it’s not a bad idea to spend extra time evaluating the mobile market and how your own traffic could be affected.
 You may find that this is an area that you haven’t fully exploited and choose to invest more heavily in it.
 Industry trends and customer needs are always changing.
 It’s crucial to keep your own ear to the ground, but always observe your competitors.
 They may hear something you don’t.